mingwang-zhong/Calcium-Wave/README.md

 # Reproducing all figures

-Before running simulaitons, the path in the `submit.sh` file needs to be changed to the current directory.
-If `run.sh` is provided for some simulations, just `cd` to the directory, and run `./run.sh`.
+Before running simulaitons, the path in `submit.sh` needs to be changed to the current directory.
+If `run.sh` is provided for some simulations, just go to the directory, and run `./run.sh`.

 We also generated two videos, corresponding to the following two directories